 So why has Elim sustained its growth from 1990 until now?

 - Firstly, as I have already indicated, Elim were willing to learn from other successful churches outside their own denomination.

-- They are commited to growing churches and church planting.
-Elim have planted 58 churches in the last 20 years taking their total to 558 (2020).
+- They are committed to growing churches and church planting.
+Elim have planted 58 churches in the last 20 years, taking their total to 558 (2020).

-- The church have remained commited to their core principles while being willing to modernise in the preparation.
+- The church has remained committed to their core principles while being willing to modernise in the preparation.

 - They still have something of the spirit of revival.

 - I would like to think they still take baptism with the Holy Spirit seriously!

 It would take further research to determine the causes behind Elim’s growth.
 However, it is clear that the denomination needs to continue its impressive church planting rate.
 There is plenty of room in the UK for more congregations!